Piano Pedals (What They Do, How to Use Them)

 For proper pedaling techniques, check out the video below.

 Piano Pedal Notation

 There is no standard piano pedal notation in use today, as there are no standard piano pedals as well.
-Throughout history, some composers didn’t at all notate the use of the pedals, leaving it all to the player to figure out, while many of them did.
+Throughout history, some composers didn’t at all notate the use of the pedals, leaving it all to the player to figure out, while many pianists did.

 They usually used a grand staff sign to let you know when to press the sustain pedal and an asterisk on when to depress it (i.e. Fur Elisse).

 Because you need your feet to be flat on the ground to press the pedals correctly, when kids start learning how to play, they can have problems with reaching the pedals.
 So, piano pedal extenders are used to help them learn.
 These are just strap-on long levers that elongate the pedal from the piano.

 2 vs 3 Pedal Pianos

 When pianos don’t have a third pedal, it’s always the middle pedal missing.

 There are different theories on why this is, but the most common and sensible explanation is that most of the average users won’t ever use the middle pedal as it’s meant to be used only by professionals who practice with it for years to get it right.
 You won’t miss a lot by not having the middle pedal on your piano.

 Usually, modern or newer pianos will already have three pedals while some older acoustic pianos will have two.